 About Olmsted Medical Center

 Olmsted Medical Center (OMC), a 501(c)3 non-profit organization, has been southeastern Minnesota’s hometown healthcare provider since 1949.
-OMC’s 168 clinicians join over 1,300 other healthcare professionals serving at 20 locations, including two multi-specialty clinics, a primary care/walk-in clinic at Miracle Mile, a Level IV trauma hospital with 24-hour emergency room, a Skyway Clinic in downtown Rochester, and 11 community branch clinics.
+OMC’s 168 clinicians join over 1,300 other healthcare professionals serving at over 20 locations, including two multi-specialty clinics, a primary care/walk-in clinic at Miracle Mile, a Level IV trauma hospital with 24-hour emergency room, a Skyway Clinic in downtown Rochester, and 11 community branch clinics.
 OMC also offers walk-in FastCare and Acute Care clinics.

 The organization is governed by a Board of Trustees, whose primary function is to see that OMC serves the public interest.